 In the right menu bar, add a Vendor (your store).

 Toggle on the Active product status to publish the business card.
 Click Save.

 Check the published business card by opening it in your store.
 Click on the eye icon (Preview on Online Store).

 Configuring the editor with preflight capabilities

 Click Apps in the left menu bar > open Customer's Canvas.
-Select Templates > Create new.
-Give a relevant Name to the template.
+Select Product specification > Create new.
+Give a relevant Name to the specification.

-We recommend naming templates the same way as they are named in the real store.
+We recommend naming specifications in the same way as products are named in the real store.
 In our case, it is the business card.

 Step 2.
 Fill in the attributes.